Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Design of

 \subsection{Design Requirements}

-We identify four primary design requirements essential for crafting a dynamic, self-organizing 5G network that is suitable for massive M2M networks, such as drone swarms.
-Figure~\ref{fig:drone-networks} illustrates a dynamic drone network undergoing reorganization due to leader failure, where a new leader drone is promptly selected.
-This exemplifies the network's capacity for adaptive leadership and effective communication, essential for maintaining operational integrity.
-As a result, we define four primary design requirements.
+Based on Figure~\ref{fig:drone-networks}, we identify four primary design requirements essential for crafting a dynamic, self-organizing 5G network that is suitable for M2M networks.
+These requirements are not met by conventional deployments due to the static nature of 5G's Service-Based Architecture and the tight coupling of distributed state across the Core, RAN, and UE.

-\textbf{UE-UE Communication:} The network design must enable UEs to communicate directly to exchange data with each other, a capability often lacking in traditional networks without specific modifications.
-Typically, commercial networks have restrictive policies, and cellular systems for drones usually require connectivity to external servers or cloud services for managing communications.
-To address this, the requirement is to establish a design that is agnostic to machine types—such as drones and vehicles—allowing for direct UE-to-UE communication via the Core Network.
-This approach should obviate any extra routing and tunneling protocols (\eg, BGP, IKEv2/IPsec).

-\textbf{Dynamic Core \& RAN Selection:} The network must grant machines this autonomy, enabling dynamic reconfiguration in response to fluctuating demands and operational conditions.
-This requirement is critical for overcoming the rigidity of traditional 5G deployments that typically feature fixed Core and RAN roles.
-In our envisioned network, every device should have the potential to perform as UE, Core, or RAN, fostering a versatile and responsive network ecosystem.
-This capability is paramount, as it diverges from conventional network structures that restrict UEs to passive roles, thus limiting their service capabilities.

-\textbf{Autonomous Network Organization:} Devices must be capable of autonomously establishing a private 5G network that is independent of external operators and networks, like the Internet.
-Additionally, devices should be self-reliant for network coverage, avoiding the unreliability and constraints of traditional network providers.
-As a requirement, devices such as drones must have the flexibility to configure network settings tailored to specific operational needs, including network slicing or Quality of Service, a level of customization not typically afforded by conventional mobile operators.

-\textbf{Enhanced Network Resilience:} A dynamic network must be designed with enhanced resilience, moving beyond traditional reliance on singular core components and centralized databases.
-It should include (1) integrated failure detection and recovery mechanisms that facilitate a swift transition of roles among UEs, Cores, and RANs, and (2) a decentralized approach to storing encrypted credentials, mitigating the risk of single points of failure within the network.
+\textbf{$\bullet$ Autonomous Network Organization:} Devices must be able to autonomously establish a private 5G network that does not rely on external operators or the Internet.
+This is essential in remote or disrupted areas, where traditional infrastructure is unavailable or unreliable.
+For example, in a natural disaster, rescue drones and vehicles must form a working network immediately, without waiting for public 5G coverage.
+Achieving this autonomy requires local control over both network decisions and cellular operations, which conventional architectures do not typically expose.

+\textbf{$\bullet$ UE-UE Communication:} The network must allow UEs to communicate directly to exchange data.
+In a private, isolated 5G SA deployment without external infrastructure, UE-to-UE traffic must be routed locally within the fleet rather than forwarded to an unreachable upstream (as also seen in Sections~\ref{conventional-net} of Appendix), a routing configuration that standard 5G deployments do not expose by default.
+Our design therefore requires careful configuration of routing and tunneling through the Core/RAN, while remaining agnostic to the machine type and avoiding extra overlay protocols.